GoCardless Review 2026: Direct Debit, No Card Reader

 What Is GoCardless Payment Processing?

-GoCardless is a payment infrastructure platform built around two collection types: Direct Debit via Bacs and one-off open banking via Instant Bank Pay.
-Both are bank-to-bank transfers.
-No card network, no card reader, no physical hardware.
+It runs on two bank-to-bank rails: Direct Debit via Bacs for recurring payments and Instant Bank Pay for one-off open banking transfers.
+No card network, no card reader, no hardware.

 For recurring payments, your customer completes a mandate once: a short online form entering their sort code and account number.
 After that, you schedule collections and GoCardless pulls the funds automatically on the date you set.